Cheapest countries to live abroad in 2026

-Our ranking focuses on countries where AffordWhere has neighborhood-level data, meaning you can go beyond the national average and see what life actually costs in specific cities and neighborhoods.
-Every figure is derived from official government statistics: tax authorities for income calculations, national statistical offices for consumer prices, and housing indices for rent.
+This ranking sticks to countries where we have neighborhood-level data, so you can move past the national average and see what a specific city or neighborhood actually costs.
+Every figure comes from a government source: tax authorities for income math, national statistical offices for consumer prices, and housing indices for rent.

-Visa stability has improved across Europe in 2026.
-Spain, Germany, and the Netherlands have all expanded pathways for non-EU workers and freelancers.
-France continues to offer attractive long-stay visa options.
-The practical question is no longer whether you can move, but where your money will go furthest once you do.
+Visa stability has improved in 2026.
+Spain, Germany, and the Netherlands have opened up routes for non-EU workers and freelancers.
+France still has good long-stay options.
+The real question these days is not whether you can move, but where your money will land softly once you do.

 | Rank | Country | Avg Monthly Budget | Cities Available | Currency |